-As of June 30, 2021, we had cash, cash equivalents, and short-term and long-term investments of \$55.8 million, with no debt.
+As of December 31, 2021, we had cash, cash equivalents, and short-term and long-term investments of \$51.5 million, with no debt.
 We have a team in-place with tremendous depth and breadth of experience and knowledge, with a legacy business that is providing an ongoing source of funding for the development of new product lines.
 We have a strong balance sheet and liquidity position that we anticipate will provide financial flexibility and security in the current environment of economic uncertainty with no current expectations of additional cash infusions required.
 Generally, our primary source of liquidity is cash equivalents and short-term investments.
 Our level of cash equivalents and short-term investments has historically been sufficient to meet our operating and capital needs.
-We believe that during the next 12 months, the COVID-19 global pandemic could continue to impact general economic activity and demand in our end markets.
-Although it is difficult to estimate the length or gravity of the impact of the COVID-19 outbreak, if the pandemic continues, it may have an adverse effect on our results of operations, financial position, including potential impairments, and liquidity for the remainder of fiscal year 2022
+We believe that during the next 12 months, the COVID-19 global pandemic will continue to impact general economic activity and demand in our end markets.
+Although it is difficult to estimate the length or gravity of the impact of the COVID-19 outbreak, if the pandemic continues, it is expected to have an adverse effect on our results of operations, financial position, including potential impairments, and liquidity for the remainder of fiscal year 2022 and into fiscal 2023.

 On March 27, 2020, the CARES Act was enacted to provide emergency economic stimulus in response to the COVID-19 global pandemic.
-The CARES Act includes aid to small businesses in the form of loans and grants, and other efforts to stabilize the U.S. economy.
-The CAA Act which was signed into law in 2020 extended some of the CARES Act programs along with adding new stimulus provisions.
-In March 2021, the ARPA Act of 2021 was also passed which further extended several CARES Act relief programs and other assistance.
-We have not filed, and do not intend to file, for funding related to the CARES Act, CAA or ARPA due to our strong balance sheet and liquidity position with \$55.8 million in cash and cash equivalents, short-term investments and long-term investments and no debt outstanding.
-We currently have no plans to defer payroll taxes, to layoff or furlough employees or to modify leases and stock compensation plans.
-Also included in the CARES Act are numerous income tax provisions including changes to the net operating loss.
+The CARES Act, along with the Consolidated Appropriations Act ("CAA") and the American Rescue Plan Act of 2021 ("ARPA") is an emergency economic stimulus package passed in response to the COVID-19 global pandemic that includes aid to small businesses in the form of loans and grants and other efforts to stabilize the U.S. economy.
+Also included in the CARES Act are numerous income tax provisions including changes to the net operating loss rules.
 During fiscal year 2021, we recorded a \$378,000 tax benefit resulting from the carryback of our fiscal year 2020 federal net operating loss to fiscal year 2018 due to the five-year net operating loss carryback provision from the CARES Act.
 We believe that the CAA and ARPA will not have a significant impact on us.